Lois Nettleton

 Lois June Nettleton (August 16, 1927 – January 18, 2008) was an American film, stage, radio and television actress.
 She received three Primetime Emmy Award nominations and won two Daytime Emmy Awards.

 Early life

 Lois Nettleton was born on August 16, 1927, in Oak Park, Illinois, to Virginia and Edward L. Nettleton.
-She was also raised by her maternal aunt's family.
+She was also raised by her maternal aunt (Frank Konfrst II & Julia Konfrst).
+She grew up extremely close to her cousin, Frank Howard Konfrst III.
+They were inseparable up until about the age of 13.
 She attended Senn High School, where she was a classmate of Lee Stern, and Goodman School of Drama at the Art Institute of Chicago.
 She was crowned Miss Chicago of 1948 and became a semifinalist at the Miss America 1948 pageant.
 After performing to favorable reviews with Geraldine Page in repertory theatre at the New Lake Zurich Playhouse in 1946 and with the Woodstock Players the following year, her professional acting career began in 1949.
 She understudied Barbara Bel Geddes in the original Broadway production of Tennessee Williams' Cat on a Hot Tin Roof and appeared on television in a production of "Flowers from a Stranger" on Westinghouse Studio One on the CBS network in 1949.